Matt Stinchcomb

-Matthew Douglas Stinchcomb (born June 3, 1977) is a former American college and professional football player who was an offensive lineman in the National Football League (NFL) for seven seasons.
-He played college football for the University of Georgia, and earned All-American honors.
-He was a first-round pick in the 1999 NFL Draft, and played professionally for the Oakland Raiders and Tampa Bay Buccaneers of the NFL.
+Matthew Douglas Stinchcomb (born June 3, 1977) is an American former professional football player who was an offensive lineman for seven seasons in the National Football League (NFL).
+He played college football for the Georgia Bulldogs, earning All-American honors.
+He was a first-round pick in the 1999 NFL draft, and played professionally for the Oakland Raiders and Tampa Bay Buccaneers of the NFL.

-Early years
+Early life

 Stinchcomb was born in Atlanta, Georgia.
 He attended Parkview High School in Lilburn, Georgia, and played for the Parkview Panthers high school football team.

 College career

 Stinchcomb attended the University of Georgia, where he played for the Georgia Bulldogs football team from 1995 to 1998.
 He was a first-team All-American selection at tackle in 1997, and was recognized as a consensus first-team All-American following the 1998 season.

 Professional career

-Stinchcomb was selected as the 18th pick of the first round in the 1999 NFL Draft to the Oakland Raiders.
+Stinchcomb was selected as the 18th pick of the first round in the 1999 NFL draft to the Oakland Raiders.
 He missed his entire rookie season due to a shoulder injury and surgery.
 He started the first eight games at left tackle the following season before suffering a knee and shoulder injury.
 This led to his move inside the offensive line to guard and center.
 He started every game during his only healthy season in 2004 with Tampa Bay.
-The following season with the Bucs Stinchcomb injured his back in practice, requiring surgery.
+In the following season, he injured his back in practice, requiring surgery.
 Complications from the surgery led to blood clots and a heart condition, forcing his retirement in 2006.

 In 2009, Stinchcomb was named to the University of Georgia's Circle of Honor, the highest level of distinction for any UGA student-athlete.
 He also represented Georgia in being named to the 2009 class of "SEC Legends" which was recognized during pregame of the SEC Championship Game.